 One of the requirements that must be met by all members is letting any company be at least 70% owned by ASEAN nationals.
 Approximately one and a half years before the AEC’s implementation, Singapore and Malaysia are the only countries which meet this obligation for even some industries.
 The rest do not even allow foreigners to hold a majority stake.

 Protectionism of certain industries is rampant throughout Southeast Asia as well and with AEC launched as anticipated, foreign investment and competition in almost all sectors would be possible.
 This could mean an encroachment on Indonesia’s palm oil industry, a buyout of Malaysia’s sole car manufacturer, or a foreign hotel operator opening a major resort on a Thai island.
 All of these scenarios seem very unlikely to be permitted.

-The ASEAN Economic Community will come in 2015, but only in name.
+The community will come in 2015, but only in name.
 Agreements will be made and there will probably be some benefits gained in trade liberalization.
 There may even be progress made toward the type of integration that is currently planned.
 But mostly, it will be a political show with no real fundamental changes.

 Change will be difficult.
 Not only is public opinion towards these issues a problem, but many of the laws and regulations that must be overcome are deeply embedded in each country’s economic and business environment.
 The Philippine Constitution, for example, states that foreigners can only own 40% of a company and in order to comply with AEC obligations, a constitutional amendment would be needed.